 /home/user/.spamassassin/user_prefs to have extra custom rules or score changes, which is an alternative way of blocking words.

-- Newer versions of the exim.conf SpamBlockeropen in new window with better tricks/filters is also recommended.
+- Using exim.conf SpamBlocker with is recommended.

 Easy Spam Fighter is a tool for

 exim.conf4.3.1+ that combines the score of SpamAssassin, in addition to other important checks like SPF, DKIM, reverse IP, etc.. to block email at smtp-time, so Exim never accepts the spam.

 BlockCracking is a tool for exim.conf 4.3.1+ that monitors outbound emails from your accounts/scripts.
 It counts the number of failed addresses that a given item (account or script path) has sent to.
 The logic is that spammers will typically blast out to accounts that often don't exist, as they don't check the list to ensure it's valid.